-Fall injuries are a very common cause of hospitalization in seniors.
-Today we will look at how to prevent falls in the elderly.
+Fall injuries are a very common cause of hospitalization for seniors.
+In this post, you will learn how to prevent falls in the elderly.

-Fortunately there are many things you can do to prevent falling.
-Of course fall can’t be completely prevented as thousands of people of all ages slip and fall every day, but you can lower your risk of falling with few simple things.
+Fortunately, there are many things you can do to prevent falling.
+Of course, falls can’t be completely prevented as thousands of people of all ages slip and fall every day, but you can lower your risk of falling with a few simple things.

 The first and most important thing is to build and maintain leg and core strength.
 These will help you keep your balance in case of slipping.
 Muscle mass and bone strength also make your body stronger so in the case you fall, your likelihood of suffering significant injuries is smaller.